brutifus/brutifus/CONTRIBUTING.md

         git pull --rebase origin develop

     If this leads to conflicts that you are unsure about, get in touch with @brutifus-devs.
+    :warning: If you forked the brutifus repository, you'll first need to [sync your fork](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/syncing-a-fork).

-11. You can now push your branch to the brutifus repository.
+11. You can now push your branch to the remote repository.
 If warranted (it most likely will be!), remember to update the `CHANGELOG` and add your name to the `AUTHORS` before doing so:

         git push -f origin your_branch_name